• CRA

 • Compliance

-The Cyber Resilience Act for SMEs: What Product Makers Actually Need to Do
+The Cyber Resilience Act for SMEs: manufacturer obligations and timeline

-This guide breaks down the Cyber Resilience Act (Regulation (EU) 2024/2847) for small businesses — manufacturers, importers, distributors, and software teams who need clarity without the legal fog.
+This guide describes the Cyber Resilience Act (Regulation (EU) 2024/2847) for small businesses, including manufacturers, importers, distributors and software teams: scope, obligations, timeline and compliance sequence.

 What is the Cyber Resilience Act?

-The CRA is an EU regulation — not a directive, so it applies directly in every Member State without national transposition — that sets horizontal cybersecurity requirements for products with digital elements placed on the EU market.
+The CRA is an EU regulation, not a directive.
+It applies directly in every Member State without national transposition.
+It sets horizontal cybersecurity requirements for products with digital elements placed on the EU market.

 • Adopted: 23 October 2024